Overland Park, Kansas: Colleges and universities

 The Accreditation Council for Business Schools and Programs is based in Overland Park; its competitive peer, the International Assembly for Collegiate Business Education, is based in neighboring Lenexa.

 Libraries

 The Johnson County Library serves the entire county with 14 locations, three of which are in Overland Park (Blue Valley, Central Resource, and Oak Park).

+More than just about the 14 locations the first one started in the early 1950s.They partner with other agencies such as the Department of health.
+They have a great volunteer program, access to magazines, they offer opportunities to learn new languages and more.

 Infrastructure

 Transportation

 Interstate 435, the Kansas City area's beltway, and U.S. Route 50 run concurrently east–west through central Overland Park.
 Interstate 35 runs northeast–southwest through the city's northwestern and northern fringe.
 U.S. Route 56 and U.S. Route 169 run concurrently with I-35 through the city's northwestern fringe and then split off to the east as Shawnee Mission Parkway at interchange 226, running east–west through northern Overland Park.
 U.S. Route 69 runs generally north–south through the city, merging with I-35, U.S. 56, and U.S. 169 at interchange 225 just northwest of the city.
 U.S. 69 then splits off to the east with U.S. 56 and U.S. 169 as Shawnee Mission Parkway before turning north again as Metcalf Avenue.
 In extreme northern Overland Park, U.S. 69 then re-merges with I-35.
 Metcalf Avenue continues north out of the city as Interstate 635.

 Johnson County Transit, also known as "The JO", provides public transportation via multiple bus routes throughout the city.
 Several of these routes connect Overland Park with other suburbs and downtown Kansas City, Missouri.

 Kansas City International Airport is located approximately 22 mi north of central Overland Park.
 Johnson County Executive Airport, a public general aviation facility, is located immediately west of the city in Olathe.

 BNSF Railway and Union Pacific Railroad each operate a freight rail line through Overland Park.
 The BNSF line runs roughly parallel with I-35 through the northwestern and northern fringe of the city.
 The Union Pacific line runs northeast through the extreme southeastern part of the city.
 Kansas City's Union Station, which is a stop on Amtrak's Missouri River Runner and Southwest Chief passenger rail lines, is located approximately 8 mi northeast of central Overland Park.